 Although some states were experimenting with it, many men and women found the idea of women voting preposterous.

 Granting Native Americans the right to vote seemed wrong to many at the time.

-And we know how controversial suffrage for former slaves was.
+And we know how hard suffrage was for former slaves.

 Looking back, we sometimes wonder how we waited so long.

 It’s always a shock to realize we haven’t been living up to our values as a democratic republic.

 It's easy to forget that in 1775 no country in the world was governed without either a monarchy or a theocracy.